microsoft/dstoolkit-text2sql-and-imageprocessing/CONTRIBUTING.md

 Now it's time to make your changes!
 Follow the coding style and guidelines of the project, and thoroughly test your changes in your local environment.
 Ensure that your changes do not introduce any errors or break the existing functionality.
 Be sure to add appropriate comments and documentation as needed.

 ## Validate code changes
 Before submitting your contribution, it's crucial to validate your changes by building and testing the project on your environment.
-This includes running code quality checks, linting, unit tests, MLOps CI/CD and AzureML pipelines including training scripts, executing tests, or other validation processes.
+This includes running code quality checks, linting, unit tests including training scripts, executing tests, or other validation processes.
 Make sure that your changes do not cause any build failures or test errors.

 ## Commit and Push Changes
 Once you're confident with your changes, commit your changes and push them to your forked repository using the following commands: